jaikipa/Ravn-Challenge-Backend-Kevin-Rodriguez/README.md

 docker build -t ravn-challenge .
 ```

-- `t ravn-challenge` defines the tag of the container.
+- `-t ravn-challenge` defines the tag of the container.
 - `.` is the location of the Dockerfile.

 In order to upload the container image to DockerHub, you first have to create a Docker Id, in case you don't have one.
 Once you have your Docker Id, you can log in to your terminal using the following command: